-Grants.gov Solicitation Number: NIJ-2020-18232
+Grants.gov Solicitation Number: NIJ-2020-18254

-Solicitation Release Date: March 24, 2020
+Solicitation Release Date: March 18, 2020

-Application Deadline: 11:59 p.m. eastern time on May 26, 2020
+Application Deadline: 11:59 p.m. eastern time on May 18, 2020

-The U.S. Department of Justice (DOJ), Office of Justice Programs (OJP), National Institute of Justice (NIJ) is seeking applications for funding to conduct an expansion or extension of one or more ongoing/existing longitudinal research studies that focus on delinquency and crime throughout the life-course of the individual.
-The research findings are intended to inform efforts to prevent the onset of delinquency and to intervene in the lives of juvenile and young adult offenders.
-This program furthers the Department's mission by generating research findings to inform efforts to reduce violent crime and promote public safety.
+The U.S. Department of Justice (DOJ), Office of Justice Programs (OJP), National Institute of Justice (NIJ) is seeking applications for funding to support research efforts that improve measurement of juvenile reoffending.
+NIJ encourages applicants to submit proposals for studies that will generate findings, tools, or other resources with clear and practical implications for juvenile justice policy and practice in the United States.
+This program furthers the Department's mission by providing insight into juvenile reoffending with application to efforts that promote public safety and reduce crime.

 This solicitation incorporates the OJP Grant Application Resource Guide by reference.
-The OJP Grant Application Resource Guide provides guidance to applicants to prepare and submit applications for funding to OJP.
+The OJP Grant Application Resource Guide provides guidance to applicants on how to prepare and submit applications for funding to OJP.
 If this solicitation expressly modifies any provision in the OJP Grant Application Resource Guide, the applicant is to follow the guidelines in this solicitation as to that provision.